PierreIsCoding/sdiy/Wavefolder/README.md

 @pin 1 of the TL072.
 Input signal at 100%.
 The signal gets scaled down a bit
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Wavefolder/images/Full_signal_pin1_tl072.jpg" height="400" />

 @testpoint.
 Input signal at 100%, Timbre at 100%.
+When those both are at 100% the signal clips to its rail supplies.
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Wavefolder/images/fully_open_all_at_testpoint.jpg" height="400" />

 @testpoint.
 Input signal at 50%, Timbre at 100%.